 Entrepreneurship courses are designed to prepare students to start, develop, manage, and grow small business.
 A business plan is the final output of this program.
 This certificate can be obtained in person or online.
-The Ice House Entrepreneurship Program TM is a central focus of this program that assists in creating an entrepreneurial mindset that better prepares you for success.
+The Ice House Entrepreneurship ProgramTM is a central focus of this program that assists in creating an entrepreneurial mindset to better prepare you for success.

 The certificate includes six courses with a small business management focus and six general business and writing courses.
 These courses promote entrepreneurial thinking that can be used to open a new business or grow an existing business.
+This program can be obtained completely online or face-to-face.

 The career outlook for entrepreneurs and small business owners is always great.
-Small business wnership is vital for growth of communities and is the economic backbone of the American economy.
+Small business ownership is vital for growth of communities and is the economic backbone of the American economy.